For immediate release

 Contact: Uyghur Human Rights Project +1 (202) 478 1920

 The Olympic Charter lists as one of the movement’s goals “the preservation of human dignity.”
-Such policies of racial profiling and arbitrary detention would be an outrage in any country participating in the Olympic movement, much less the host country.
+Evidence of the Chinese government’s aim to wipe out the Uyghurs’ distinct ethno-religious identity is irrefutable and such policies would be an outrage in any country participating in the Olympic movement, much less the host country.

 At the December 3-5 Executive Board Meeting in Lausanne, the IOC should declare China in violation of the Olympic Charter and inform Beijing further cooperation is not possible.

 “The IOC cannot allow China to use the 2022 Olympics to ‘sportswash’ crimes against humanity.
 It is hard to find a more clear-cut case of a state in violation of the Olympic Charter.
 For the dignity of the participants and the victims of the concentration camps, a new venue for the Winter Olympics should be identified.
 The 1936 Games are a stain on the Olympic Movement.
 The 2022 Games cannot be allowed to follow suit,” said UHRP Executive Director, Omer Kanat.

 Two recent leaks of official Chinese documents to the New York Times and the International Consortium of Investigative Journalists provide evidence of the ideological origins, scale, and intention of the mass internment campaign in East Turkestan.

 In October 2019, Dr. Kevin Carrico published a policy brief in conjunction with UHRP entitled ‘The 2022 Winter Olympics and Beijing’s Uyghur Policy: Sports in the Shadows of Concentration Camps.’
 The brief calls for urgent international attention to this looming challenge for the international community and outlines actionable recommendations for the IOC, national Olympic committees and the general public.